Zeyu-Li/figma-docs/README.md

 * mouse to select or hand to pan the canvas
 * pencil to draw on the canvas (has option for highlighting as well)
-* shapes - they act the same as stick notes
+* shapes - they act the same as sticky notes
 * sticky notes - basically a text box
 * text box
 * connector (to show flow of 1 idea to the next)